RiccardoBiondi/segmentation/docs/source/script.rst

   lung_extraction.ps1 /path/to/input/folder/ /path/to/output/folder/

 For lung extraction, a pre-trained UNet model was used.
-The model and the code used to apply it belong from this_ repository.
-For more detail please refer to the here_.
+The model and the code used to apply it belong to this_ repository.
+For more details, please refers here_.